 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 Current transducers came into widespread use during the 1970s and 80s as large process plants, such as petroleum refineries, were being computerized.
 Most had been controlled by pneumatic control systems to that point, due to the intrinsic safety of pneumatics in flammable and explosive environments.
-In order for the computers to use the real time information coming from the many pneumatic process transmitters measuring temperatures, pressures, flows, levels, and other variables, their pneumatic outputs had to be converted to electronic signals using pressure to current transducers.
+In order for the computers to use the real time information coming from the many pneumatic process transmitters measuring temperatures, pressures, flows, levels, and other variables, their pneumatic outputs had to be converted to electronic signals using pressure.

 Most I/P transducers convert their electronic signals to pneumatic by passing the current through a wound coil in a magnetic field, which modulates a backpressure nozzle in a pneumatic pilot circuit that provides the 3-15 psi pneumatic output.
-Pressure to current transducers employ pressure diaphragms that are mechanically linked to excited strain gages, piezo sensors, or capacitance sensors that drive an output amplifier section.
+Pressure to current devices employ pressure diaphragms that are mechanically linked to excited strain gages, piezo sensors, or capacitance sensors that drive an output amplifier section.
 These then transmit the required 4-20 mA DC current output to control systems.

 Solid core transducers have closed loop ring transformers that must be slipped over the temporarily open end of a power conductor.
-Split core current transducers have a hinged side of the transformer ring that can be temporarily opened to allow the ring to be slipped around a conductor that cannot be disconnected.
+Split core transducers, on the other hand, have a hinged side of the transformer ring that can be temporarily opened to allow the ring to be slipped around a conductor that cannot be disconnected.
 They usually incorporate rectifier and adjustable output conditioning circuitry to allow specific calibrations for analog control systems.